 - NAFCU has filed sixteen amicus briefs on behalf of thirteen credit unions in cases in seven states (Virginia, Pennsylvania, New Jersey, Texas, Alabama, Florida, California) either on its own or jointly with other credit union organizations.
-So far, six of these cases have been dismissed.
+Several of these cases have been dismissed.
 NAFCU continues to seek opportunities to support credit unions against predatory litigation.

 - Where possible, NAFCU attends hearings to lend its support to credit unions and their motions to dismiss these cases.

 - NAFCU has urged the House Judiciary Committee to address this important issue.
 NAFCU also worked with a bipartisan group of House members to send a joint letter to DOJ urging the agency to clarify that, absent DOJ or Congressional action, there should be no ability for private action for ADA website compliance and that the DOJ should adopt clear guidelines and standards on ADA for websites.

 - NAFCU sent a letter to National Association of Attorneys General asking them to look into the issue and to join us in urging the DOJ to address this issue in order to prevent unnecessary litigation.